jvihrial/afolson.github.com/about.md

  - I have a BS in Software Design, and an MS in Forensic Studies (computer forensics).
 I got both when I was 21.
  - I like to write for people and computers.
 I speak English, some German, PHP, Perl, C#, and a little bit of C/C++.
 I want to learn Chinese and Python a bit better.
  - I've been all over the world and love to travel.
- - I own a sweet at life moped. ~~One day I'll own a motorcycle, but I will totally ride the moped to work anyway because it's that legit.~~ I now own a 2011 BMW F650GS.
+ - I own a sweet at life moped. <del>One day I'll own a motorcycle, but I will totally ride the moped to work anyway because it's that legit.</del> I now own a 2011 BMW F650GS.
 Every now and then I park it in the living room next to the moped and the cats sleep on it since they think it's theirs.
  - I really like horses, and I used to go horseback riding a lot.
  - I don't like seafood (but I used to!).
 Sushi and clam chowder are among the things I used to eat that I now won't touch.
 However, I love hibachi when chicken or cows are involved.
  - I play guitar and sing, but only for myself.
 I'd like to be a musician and play for a crowd of millions, but for now I'm content to make noise in the privacy of my apartment.